-REPORT FOR THE PERIOD FROM 1 APRIL 2019 TO 31 DECEMBER 2019
+REPORT FOR THE PERIOD FROM 1 JANUARY 2021 TO

-The Manager’s other functions and responsibilities include:
+Our other functions and responsibilities as the Manager include:

-- attending to all regular communications with Unitholders; and
+(d) attending to all regular communications with Unitholders; and

 Ascendas Reit, constituted as a trust, is externally managed by the Manager.
 The Manager appoints experienced and well qualified personnel to run its day-to-day operations.